 Digital Dental X-rays Help Us Assess Your Pet's Oral Health

-Westminster Veterinary Hospital, we always provide a comprehensive oral health assessment and treatment plan for pets when their teeth are cleaned.
+We always provide a comprehensive oral health assessment and treatment plan for pets when their teeth are cleaned.
 Digital dental x-rays with periodontal probing helps with our assessments.
 In fact, two thirds of our pets' teeth are under the gingiva (gums) and are not visible.